 Product information pages contain a lot of valuable information.
 The price and product description text only scratch the surface.
 For instance, scraping product descriptions can help you pick up the keywords the competition is using to rank at the top of search engine result pages (SERPs).
-User reviews can help you understand the target customers' pain points, and price monitoring help you follow prices in the market.
+User review monitoring can help you understand the target customers' pain points, and price monitoring help you follow prices in the market.

 Manually gathering data from product pages is time-consuming, not to mention the number of errors that are pretty common in repetitive tasks.
 More importantly, information on product pages constantly changes, including prices, discounts, and sales.
 Besides, no one is safe from counterfeiting.
 Generally, you are unable to detect these changes and identify patterns if you do it manually.

 Data scraping comes as the best answer to all your competition research needs.
 It is ultra-fast because it is carried out by bots.
 You get all the information you need in real-time without breaking a sweat because the process is completely automated.
 The data is well structured so you can immediately spot trends, patterns, and find specific information.

 Since we have established the link between scraping and e-commerce, let’s see why sticky proxy vs rotating proxy comparison is relevant here.

 Big players in the e-commerce industry are well aware their competitors are going to scrape their websites.
 They are most likely doing it themselves, too.
 However, scraper bots can ruin the customer experience.
 They can generate a lot of traffic in a short time.
 This amount of traffic and requests sent to the server can slow down an e-commerce website or even bring it down.